 In 2004 she wrote Missing Mary: The Queen of Heaven and Her Re-Emergence in the Modern Church about the interface between modernity and religion, focusing on what happened to the perception of the Virgin Mary when the Roman Catholic Church modernized itself at Vatican II (1962-65) and in the subsequent decades.
 She considers the question of whether modernity can engage with the cosmological, symbolic, and mystical dimensions of the full spiritual presence of Mary or whether all that must be disallowed for a more rational and modern version of the religion to prevail – and she reflects on what is lost when the latter view prevails.

-Ms. Spretnak's eighth book, Relational Reality: New Discoveries of Interrelatedness That Are Transforming the Modern World was published in 2011.
-She illuminates the coherence of numerous recent discoveries that are finally moving the relational worldview from the margins into the mainstream.
-The central realization, with myriad manifestations, is that all entities in this world, including humans, are thoroughly relational beings of great complexity that are both composed of and nested within contextual networks of creative, dynamic interrelationships.
-Nothing exists outside of those relationships.
-She presents newly created applications of recent discoveries of dynamic interrelatedness – such as Relational Physiology – that are already transforming the way we educate our children, attend to our health, green our communities, and rethink economic activity.
-New analyses of the crises of modernity and bountiful new solutions are the result; this Relational Shift is increasingly evident since 2000 in our institutions and our systems of knowledge.
+Ms. Spretnak's eighth book, Relational Reality: New Discoveries of Interrelatedness That Are Transforming the Modern World (2011) was the first book to "connect the dots" among numerous recent discoveries in human biology that are finally moving the relational worldview from the margins into the mainstream.
+Her focus is the societal implications of the relational findings of dynamic interrelatedness between humans and nature, among humans, and within the human bodymind.
+Applications of recent discoveries of dynamic interrelatedness – which she calls Relational Physiology – are already transforming the way we educate our children, attend to our health, green our communities, and rethink economic activity.
+She suggests ways in which the new relational knowledge can lead to more insightful analyses of the crises of modernity and bountiful new solutions.

 Her most recent book is on cultural history: The Spiritual Dynamic in Modern Art: Art History Reconsidered, 1800 to the Present (2014), which counters the dominant narrative in art history that the art of the modern period is entirely a secular endeavor, with a few anomalies.
-As the book demonstrates, by using direct statements from scores of historical and contemporary prominent artists, the majority of celebrated modern artists had significant interests in the spiritual, which are expressed in the radically new art they created.
+As the book demonstrates, by tracking down hundreds of direct statements from scores of historical and contemporary prominent artists, that the majority of celebrated modern artists had significant interests in the spiritual, which are expressed in the radically new art they created.

 In March 1989 Charlene Spretnak was inducted into the Ohio Women's Hall of Fame by Gov. Richard F. Celeste in recognition of her writings on spirituality and social justice.
 She lectures in the United States and Europe.
 She served on the planning committee for the Portrack Conferences on Restructive Postmodernism, held in London; Dumfries, Scotland; and Santa Monica, CA (1992-1996).
 She has been a participant in several conferences convened by the International Forum on Globalization and several convened by the Foundation for Deep Ecology.
 She was Scholar-in-Residence at Schumacher College, in England, in 1992, 1997, and 2003.
 In 2006 Charlene Spretnak was named by the British government's Environment Department as one of the "100 Eco-Heroes of All Time."
 In 2012 she received the Demeter Award for lifetime achievement as “one of the premier visionary feminist thinkers of our time” from the Association for the Study of Women and Mythology.
 In early 2012 she was invited by Progressive Radio Network to host a radio program, which she named "All Together Now" and which she hosted through September 2014, when she passed the program on to Eleanor LeCain, author of Breakthrough Solutions.

 Ms. Spretnak is a professor emerita in the philosophy and religion department at California Institute of Integral Studies, in San Francisco.
-She lives in Ojai, California with her husband.
+She lives in Ojai, California.